KBLxD/Minecraft-TabManger/readme.md

-Code made by Keksgauner, Packaged and Uploaded by KBL
+Code made by Keksgauner, Packaged, Rewritten and Uploaded by KBL